GraphiteEditor/Graphite/node-graph/README.md

 ## Creating a new protonode

-Instead of manually implementing the `Node` trait with complex generics, one can use the `node_fn` macro, which can be applied to a function like `image_opacity` with an attribute of the name of the node:
+Instead of manually implementing the `Node` trait with complex generics, one can use the `node_fn` macro, which can be applied to a function like `opacity_node` with an attribute of the name of the node:

 ```rs
 #[derive(Debug, Clone, Copy)]